dotnet/csharplang/intrinsics.md

 ## Motivation

-The motivations and background for this feature are described in the following isssue (as is a potential implementation of the feature):
+The motivations and background for this feature are described in the following issue (as is a potential implementation of the feature):

 https://github.com/dotnet/csharplang/issues/191